OUR INSTRUCTORS

 ASHLEY HINTON

-She teaches with hands on examples and finds her teaching work tables covered in dozens of test tiles and examples.
-Ashley is a co-owner of the studio and available for private lessons.
+She teaches our Glaze Design & Mixing series, brings hands-on examples to every session, and finds her teaching tables covered in dozens of test tiles and experiments.
+She curates all of our classes and syllabi.

 KEISHA